Virendra-Yadav/create-npm-package/index.md

 # Create NPM package
-This project will guide you how to create an npm package.<br>
+This project will guide you on how to create an NPM package.<br>
-You have to just follow these steps for develop your first npm package.<br>
+You have to just follow these steps to develop your first npm package.<br>

 ## Sign up on npm
 You have to create an account on npm official website.<br>
 Click [here](https://www.npmjs.com/signup) to create account.

-## Steps for create an npm package
+## Steps to create an npm package
-1) You can login by enter command in terminal
+1) You can log in by entering the command in terminal
 ```
 npm login
 ```